 As the national representative body for solicitors, the Law Society is your first port of call when you need advice, information or career development support.
 The JLD of the Law Society supports 70,000 students, trainees and newly qualified solicitors.
 Once qualified, its members can subscribe to membership networks.
 Benefits include: exclusive access to training events; conferences and seminars; newsletters and alerts; practice toolkits; and quarterly magazines.

-This content was written by the Law Society and first appeared in TARGETjobs Law 2017, available free from your careers service.
+This content was written by the Law Society and first appeared in TARGETjobs Law 2018, available free from your careers service and university law department.